afni/afni_doc/nonhuman/macaque_tempatl/atlas_d99v2.rst

 atlas is distributed as a single volume with combined cortical and subcortical areas.

-This is a comprehensive, MRI-histology based atlas of Rhesus macaque monkey brain with segmentation of both cortical and subcortical areas in one 3D volume (see related figure below).
+This is a comprehensive, MRI-histology based atlas of the Rhesus macaque monkey brain with segmentation of both cortical and subcortical areas in one 3D volume (see related figure below).
 We mapped a total of 368 (149 cortical+219 subcortical) regions in this atlas (see suppl Table 1).
-It is important to note that the 219 parcellated subcortical regions also include the non-subcortical regions such as the cerebellar cortex and the hippocampal formation.
+It is important to note that the 219 parcellated "subcortical" regions also include non-subcortical regions such as the cerebellar cortex and the hippocampal formation.
 This version 2 of the "D99" template atlas is intended for use as a reference standard for macaque neuroanatomical, functional, and connectional imaging studies involving both cortical